 In this article, I’m going to show you an alternative solution that’s a great option if you’re running an affiliate website powered by WooCommerce.

-You’ll learn you how to create dynamically generated tables that are searchable, filterable, and sortable.
+You’ll learn how to create dynamically generated tables that are searchable, filterable, and sortable.
 Better yet, you’ll have full control over exactly what information you display in your table of affiliate products.

 How To Create A Table Of Affiliate Products Using WooCommerce + WooCommerce Product Table